david-raymond/bluemobile/pages/intro/build-during-winter.md

 We got our bare van on December 15, 2017.
 In Quebec, December is winter time, and particularly this year, it has been pretty cold since then, as low as -20 C/-4 F at some point (we are writing this on January 7, 2018).
 The van does not fit in our garage, so any work on it must be done outside.

+Note that this is about building the camper van during cold weather, not about build a camper van to be used in cold weather.
+Although the camper van will be reasonably well insulated, no efforts have been made to make it a winter camper van.

 We tried to find a shop we could rent.
 But for various reasons, this did not work out: